Which of the following functional groups is commonly found in CpG... | Channels for Pearson+

 1

-Understand the context: CpG islands are regions of DNA with a high frequency of cytosine and guanine nucleotides linked by a phosphate bond.
-These regions are often associated with gene regulation.
+Understand the context of CpG islands: CpG islands are regions of DNA with a high frequency of cytosine and guanine nucleotides linked by a phosphate bond.
+They are often associated with gene regulatory regions.

-Identify the functional group in question: The problem asks which functional group is commonly found in CpG islands.
+Identify the role of methylation in CpG islands: Methylation typically occurs at the 5' position of the cytosine ring in CpG dinucleotides, which can affect gene expression.

-Recall the role of methylation: In the context of CpG islands, methylation refers to the addition of a methyl group (CH₃) to the cytosine base, which can affect gene expression.
+Recognize the functional group involved in methylation: The methyl group (CH₃) is the functional group added to the cytosine in CpG islands during the methylation process.

-Consider the options: Methyl group, Amino group, Hydroxyl group, Carboxyl group.
-Among these, the methyl group is directly involved in the methylation process of CpG islands.
+Differentiate between the given functional groups: Compare the methyl group with the other options (amino, hydroxyl, and carboxyl groups) to understand their roles and presence in biological systems.

 Watch next